uhu170/petrinets/README.md

 # petrinet application
-Try this Python petrinet application.

-The application can analyse your petrinet for boundedness.
+This Python application can analyse your petrinet for boundedness.

-For this, use the two provided .pnml files.
+For this, two .pnml files have been provided.